ljufa/rsplayer/docs/README.md

 Once you enter all values click _Authorize_ button which will show a permission popup from Spotify.
 After giving permission you should see `Success` message and the close button.

-## Audio device name
+## Audio interface
-This is an audio device that will be used by active players
+This is an alsa audio interface that will be used by active player
+## PCM Device
+Alsa PCM output device of selected audio interface

 ## Music directory path
 Full path to music root music directory, will be used by RSP and MPD(if override existing config flag is enabled).
 Please keep in mind that after this value is changed or set for the first time `Full scan` button should be clicked and the music database created.

+## Volume control
+* _Volume control device_ - Select volume control device: Dac or Alsa
+* _Alsa mixer_ - If Alsa is volume control device then alsa mixer should be selected here
+* _Volume step_ - How many units to send to the control device for a single button press or encoder step
+* _Enable rotary encoder_ - Enable if you use a rotary encoder

 # Advanced configuration for additional hardware support (RPI only)